learntocloud/ltc-linux-challenge/phase1/labs/README.md

-# Phase 1: Linux Command Line CTF Challenges Guide
+# Phase 1 Labs: Linux Command Line CTF Challenges Guide

 Welcome, CTF participants!
 This guide will walk you through the seven challenges you'll face in this Linux Command Line Capture The Flag.
 Each challenge is designed to test a different aspect of your Linux skills.
 Remember, all flags are in the format CTF{some_text_here}.